 Insights from practice

 We interviewed fifteen mid to senior-level managers to understand their approach to professional development and what had impacted their development over time.
 Rather than framing our questions around specific interventions (such as training programs), we focused on the ‘white space’ development opportunities in everyday work (Day et al, 2014).
-We used open-ended questions such as: “how have you built the skills and mindset to make you more effective in your work?"; “describe specific incidents you learned from, and how your behavior changed as a result”; and “on a day to day basis how do you keep learning and developing?”
+We used open-ended questions such as: “how have you built the skills and mindset to make you more effective in your work?"; “describe specific incidents you learned from, and how your behavior changed as a result”; and “on a day-to-day basis how do you keep learning and developing?”

 An important insight that emerged early on was the separation of experimentation (as an approach to development) into two dimensions that we subsequently labeled task prototyping and self-prototyping.
+In the following paragraphs, we share examples and descriptions of task-prototyping versus self-prototyping as discovered within the interviews, linking these to existing literature.

 As one respondent said:

 “There are two kinds of development.
 One is becoming a better manager, building social skills […] the other is, we are going into a new economy, more social and web based, and we need to find new ways of making sales. how to sell with social tools.”